excalidraw/excalidraw/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an [issue](https://github.com/excalidraw/excalidraw/issues) first to discuss what you would like to change.
+For major changes, please [open an issue](https://github.com/excalidraw/excalidraw/issues/new) first to discuss what you would like to change.

+To translate Excalidraw into other languages, please visit [our Crowdin page](https://crowdin.com/project/excalidraw).
+To add a new language, open an issue so we can get things set up on our end first.

 You can also discuss the app on our [Gitter channel](https://gitter.im/excalidraw/community).